 Today, the U.S. Food and Drug Administration (FDA) has approved FUS for treating essential tremor and tremor-dominant Parkinson’s disease, as well as for thermally ablating certain tumors.
 However, the real game-changer lies in low-intensity focused ultrasound (LIFU), which is proving to have even broader clinical applications.

-Low-Intensity Focused Ultrasound: A Safer, More Versatile Approach
+Low-Intensity Focused Ultrasound: More Versatile Approach

 Unlike its high-intensity counterpart, LIFU doesn’t destroy tissue.
 Instead, it modulates neuronal activity, making it a promising tool for treating psychiatric disorders, chronic pain, and even neurodegenerative diseases.
 Clinical trials are currently exploring LIFU’s potential to inhibit brain regions involved in post-traumatic stress disorder (PTSD), anxiety, and depression.